-When leaving Libya to go to another country for a vacation, be sure to get a receipt for any money exchanged at the bank.
+When leaving Libya to go to another country for a holiday, we recommend expats get a receipt for any money exchanged at the bank.
 Sometimes, in an attempt to minimise money laundering, the airport authorities will ask if an expat is taking any Libyan currency or even other currencies out of the country.

 The currency in Libya is the Libyan Dinar (LYD), which is divided into the following denominations:

 • Coins: 1, 5, 10, 20, 50, 100 dirhams and ½, ¼ dinars

 • Notes: 1 LYD, 5 LYD, 10 LYD, 20 LYD, 50 LYD

 The Central Bank of Libya (CBL) is the monetary authority in Libya.
 This bank issues currency and oversees all the other state and private banks.
 Several commercial banks have branches located throughout Libya.

 Though it is possible for expats to open a local account with their residency papers and passport, most opt to use their international accounts instead.
 Money can easily be wired into Libya using Western Union and MoneyGram, although transaction limits apply.

 Interest rates at banks in Libya as well as banking services offered vary greatly.
 It’s best to compare institutions when choosing where to bank.
 Factors to consider include fees and the number of branches and ATMs available in the country.

 Credit cards are widely accepted in Libya.
 ATMs are common in Tripoli and Benghazi, though many of these aren’t very reliable and banks charge high rates for use.
 Some of these machines accept only Visa while others will take both Visa and Mastercard.